brimigs/cash-app-guide/README.md

 await anchor.getProvider().connection.confirmTransaction(initYou);
 ```

 By calling the program namespace `program.methods`, you are able to interact with the instructions of that program.
 When a transaction is sent using the `provider` _(or methods derived from it, such as `program.rpc()`)_, the signing by `myWallet` is implicitly handled.
 The `provider` automatically includes the wallet configured with it _(myWallet in this case)_ as a signer for any transactions it sends.
 This means you do not need to manually specify `myWallet` in the `.signers()` array when constructing a transaction, because it's inherently assumed to be a signer through the provider's configuration.
-However, `youWallet` is a new keypair which is not automatically associated with the `provider`, so must explicitly tell Anchor to use yourWallet for signing any transaction where it's required.
+However, `yourWallet` is a new keypair which is not automatically associated with the `provider`, so must explicitly tell Anchor to use yourWallet for signing any transaction where it's required.

 Since any other instrcution call is handled exaclty as described above, you can complete this test example independently.
 To review your work, you can see the completed test file here.
 // FIXME: Add github link to anchor tests